21 (2008 film): Plot

-Ben learns he is ineligible for graduation because his course taught by an associate of Micky's is marked as incomplete (with Micky's influence, the professor initially gives Ben a passing grade throughout the year without him having to work or even show up to class).
-His winnings are stolen from his dormitory room.
-Suspecting Micky, Ben confers with the other blackjack students and they persuade Micky to make a final trip to Vegas before the casinos install biometric software.
+Ben learns he is ineligible for graduation because a course taught by an associate of Micky's is marked as incomplete (with Micky's influence, the professor initially gives Ben a passing grade throughout the year without him having to work or even show up to class).
+His winnings are stolen from his dorm room.
+Suspecting Micky, Ben confers with his teammates and they persuade Micky to make a final trip to Vegas before the casinos install biometric software.
 The team puts on disguises and returns to Planet Hollywood, winning $640,000 before Williams spots them.

-Micky flees with the bag of chips, jumping into a limousine but realizes it was a setup when he discovers that the bag is full of chocolate coins.
-It is revealed that Ben and Williams made a deal to lure Micky to Las Vegas so that Williams could capture him.
+Micky flees with the bag of chips but realizes he has been set up when he discovers that the bag is full of chocolate coins.
+It is revealed that Ben and Williams made a deal to lure Micky to Vegas so that Williams could capture him.
 Williams' men take Micky, and Cole explains he's going to get in contact with a friend of his with the IRS about Micky's untaxed winnings.
-In exchange, Williams commits to allowing Ben to keep his winnings for that day, but later double-crosses him as he is leaving, taking the bag of chips at gunpoint.
+In exchange, Williams commits to allowing Ben to keep his winnings from that day, but later double-crosses him as he is leaving, taking the bag of chips at gunpoint.
 When Ben protests, Williams explains he needs retirement funds, whereas intelligent people like Ben will always find a way to succeed.

-Ben's long-time friends (with whom he has reconciled) Miles and Cam also turn out to be quite good at card-counting while working with Choi and Kianna during Micky's capture and as such, the 6-person team make a lot of money despite Williams's robbery of Ben and Micky's chips.
+Ben's long-time friends (with whom he has reconciled) Miles and Cam also turn out to be quite good at card-counting, working with Choi and Kianna during Micky's capture and as such, the six-person team make a lot of money, despite Williams' robbery of Ben and Micky's chips.
 The film ends with Ben recounting the tale to the dazzled and dumbfounded scholarship director.